skramm/homog2d/docs/homog2d_manual.md

 ### 4.3 - Polyline

-The class holds a set of points, and models an arbitrary polygon.
+This class holds a set of points and models an arbitrary polygon.
 It can be either open or closed (last points joins first one).
 ```C++
 Polygon pl1;                  // default is open